miohtama/opsec/source/team/index.rst

-.. _server-login-keys-are-passphrase-protected:
+.. _passphrase-on-server-login-keys:

-Server login keys are passphrase protected
+Passphrase on server login keys
 ==============================================================

 **The server logging in is by keys only which are passphrase protected?** Yes / No